lua-rocks/proto/readme.md

 ```

 There is one thing you should know, which can make your life much easier - you
-no need to use interface (table `conf` it example above) as constructor argument
+no need to use interface (table `conf` in example above) as constructor argument
 (`init(conf)`)!
 You can just use it as first argument in `proto.link`, so you
 will no need to write annoying code like `self.something = conf.something`, but
 only update it if it needs to be changed in initialization process.